-B. Programming the Water Refresh Timer
+Programming the Water Refresh Timer B.

 A programmable "Water Refresh" reminder can be set to remind you when to drain and refill the spa.
-Tap Water Refresh 60 (Figure 12.6b) to enter the Programming Menu.
+Tap (Figure 12.7c) until you reach the "Water Refresh" tab to enter the Programming Menu.

-- 1. From the "Water Care" Menu you can to set the "Water Refresh" timer, Figure 12.6e. - Tap ∇ or \triangle to change the days in 30-day 2 increments.
+- From the "Water Care" Menu you can to set the 1.
+"Water Refresh" timer, Figure 12.7d. - Tap and scroll the days timer 180 to change the 2. days in 30-day increments.
 The range is from OFF to 180 days.

-It is not recommended that this feature be turned OFF.
+Figure 12.7d Note: It is not recommended that this feature be turned OFF.
 In order to continually maintain the water healthy and clean, in addition to chemical maintenance, it should be program as instructed.